-It can be of different types depending of their use.
-So we will have cleanser, kitchen soap, personal soap, laundry soap and so on.
+It can be of different types depending on their use.
+So we will have a cleanser, kitchen soap, personal soap, laundry soap and so on.

 Today I want to focus on bar soap for personal usage, but first of all..

 In chemistry, soaps are defined as salts of fatty acids.

 They are obtained from oils and fats that are made of fatty acids and triglycerides.

 The reaction of these components with an aqueous solution of NaOH or KOH is called saponification and produces soap and glycerol (also called glycerine).